vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

 **Interpreting The Results**

-It is not a perfect test, but it is indicative of what to expect, and excellent to compare builds.
+It is not a perfect test as it isn't connected to an antenna, but it is indicative of what to expect, and excellent to compare builds.

 These results are for a perfect load on the bench.
 A real antenna will be a different load which will affect performance.
 Tests at other dummy load impedances may show this.